zille77/sst_gateway_install_rpi3/README.md

-Use Raspberry 1, 2, 3 or zero
+Use Hardware Raspberry 1, 2, 3 or zero

-Use RPI image:
+Use Software Raspberry image:
 2018-04-18-raspbian-stretch-lite
 or
 2018-10-09-raspbian-stretch-lite